elies-mansouri/elies-mansouri/README.md

 I'm from France 🇫🇷, working all over the world 🌍.
 Passionate about **AI**, **mechatronics**, **mathematics** and **physics** — the kind of engineer who likes to understand how things work, from the model to the motor.

-When I'm not training models or debugging systems, I can be found playing chess ♟️, snowboarding 🏂, lifting weights 🏋️, and spending time with my amazing partner Lyliane ❤️.
+When I'm not training models or debugging systems, I can be found playing chess ♟️, snowboarding 🏂, lifting weights 🏋️, and spending time with my amazing wife Lyliane ❤️.

 🔭 Currently building **Tamusni.ai** — rethinking how knowledge is stored, verified and shared in the age of AI.